Mikel Zabalza Garate: Trial

 The Guardia Civil agents responsible for his custody (lieutenants Gonzalo Pérez García and Arturo Espejo Valero, and the guard Fernando Castañeda Valls) were prosecuted during the first phase of the investigation.
 Nevertheless, in 1988, the Guipúscoa Local Court closed the case due to lack of evidence.
 Pérez García was later promoted to colonel.

 In 1985, the journalist José Macca, at Diario 16, published the confession of the former Guardia Civil agent Vicente Soria asserting that he had seen Zabalza's corpse in an elevator in the Intxaurrondo barracks.

 After several journalistic investigations that indicated that the actual cause of his death was torture, the case was reopened.
 This time, in 2000, the smuggler Pedro Luis Miguéliz Dabadie («Txofo») testified in a trial in San Sebastián that the former Guardia Civil Enrique Dorado Villalobos had told him that Zabaltza had died in the barracks during the detention, after torture inflicted by himself and the also former agent Felipe Bayo Leal, both of whom were convicted first in the Lasa and Zabala case.
 Regardless, the judge decided that there still wasn't enough evidence to convict them, and closed the case.
 In addition, a recording came to light between the former colonel Juan Alberto Perote and the captain Pedro Gómez Nieto, in which they say:

 They went overboard with Zabaltza, they lost him during the interrogation.
 They will never figure out what happened.
 It's possible that he had a heart attack as a consequence of the plastic bag over his head.

 And also:The point of the thing is not that he can't see anything... the hood has to be transparent so that he can see life and have the full sensation that death is taking him.
-On March 1, 2021, all of the political parties in the Navarre Parliament joined together to demand an investigation into Zabalza's death:"The Parliament of Navarre demands, that, given the publication of the recordings of the Captain Gómez Nieto of the Guardia Civil and the then Chief Colonel of the Centro Superior de Información de la Defensa (CESID) Juan Alberto Perote, they should be thoroughly investigated with the objective of finding out the truth about the death” of Zabalza.
-Bakartxo Ruiz, the spokesperson for EH Bildu noted that the recordings “make clear not just what happened in individual circumstances, but also suggest what everyone in this country knows: that torture has been used systematically with political objectives and has been hidden with absolute impunity".
+On March 1, 2021, all of the political parties in the Navarre Parliament joined to demand an investigation into Zabalza's death:"The Parliament of Navarre demands, that, given the publication of the recordings of the Captain Gómez Nieto of the Guardia Civil and the then Chief Colonel of the Centro Superior de Información de la Defensa (CESID) Juan Alberto Perote, they should be thoroughly investigated with the objective of finding out the truth about the death" of Zabalza.
+Bakartxo Ruiz, the spokesperson for EH Bildu noted that the recordings "make clear not just what happened in individual circumstances, but also suggest what everyone in this country knows: that torture has been used systematically with political objectives and has been hidden with absolute impunity".
 The CNI refused to reveal classified documentation referring to the case Zabalza, considering "that it would be illegal".